-Total liabilities and net assets were below forecasted expectations by \$29.0 million (1.3%) in 2023 due to the following factors:
+Total liabilities and net assets were greater than forecasted expectations by \$16.8 million (0.8%) in 2024 due to the following factors:

-- (4) Accounts payable and accrued expenses were less than forecasted by \$2.8 million (2.7%) due to the timing of payments. - (5) Short-term indebtedness was lower than forecasted expectations by \$35.1 million (32.3%) due to greater availability of resources to repay amounts on available bank lines of credit than expected. - (6) Long-term indebtedness fell short of the forecasted amount by \$21.0 million (2.5%) due to the debt financing transaction that was completed at a lower amount than assumed in the forecast. - (7) Entrance fee deposits were less than forecasted by \$3.3 million (18.2%) due to the timing of receipt of partial entrance fee payments and resident move-ins.
+(7) Accounts payable and accrued expenses were less than forecasted by \$7.5 million (7.0%) due to the timing of payments.

-- (8) The refundable portion of entrance fees was under the forecasted amount by \$2.8 million (27.9%) due to a greater number of independent living units that became reoccupied triggering the required entrance fee refund for a previous resident. - (9) Deferred revenue from entrance fees was above forecasted expectations by \$21.1 million (2.3%) primarily due to higher collection of nonrefundable resale entrance fee proceeds as compared to the forecast coupled with a lower amount of nonrefundable entrance fee refunds than expected. - (10) Net assets without donor restrictions were greater than forecasted expectations by \$20.3 million (22.4%) primarily due to the realized and unrealized gain on investments of \$17.0 million.
-Net assets with donor restrictions were below forecasted expectations by \$5.1 million (17.4%) due to a greater amount of released net assets as donor stipulations were met than assumed in the forecast.
+- (8) Short-term indebtedness was greater than forecasted expectations by \$27.9 million (98.4%) as draws on available bank lines of credit exceeded the forecast at a greater amount than payments on the same lines of credit. - (9) Entrance fee deposits were less than forecasted by \$8.0 million (52.3%) due to the timing of receipt of partial entrance fee payments and resident move-ins. - (10) The refundable portion of entrance fees was over the forecasted amount by \$2.2 million (42.6%) due to a lower number of independent living units that became reoccupied triggering the required entrance fee refund for a previous resident. - (11) Net assets without donor restrictions were greater than forecasted expectations by \$4.5 million (3.9%) primarily due to the positive operating results and the realized and unrealized gain on investments of \$6.5 million.